 In 2009, Philips led the NFL with a career-best 7 forced fumbles and helped take The Chargers to their fourth consecutive AFC West title.
 Phillips played in all 16 games of the 2010 season and finished with 55 tackles and a team-high 11 sacks.
 He also made an interception that he returned 31 yards for a touchdown.
 Shaun was named AFC Defensive Player of the Week after producing a career-high four sacks, and an interception returned for a touchdown vs. Arizona (10/3/10).
 He was also named to his first Pro Bowl that season.

 In April 2013 as an unrestricted free agent, Phillips joined the Denver Broncos.
 He played all 16 games and led that team with 10 sacks.
 The following year he signed with the Tennessee Titans but was then later picked up by the Indianapolis Colts.

-Phillips lives in California where his interested include commercial real estate, business ventures and volunteering with youth programs.
+Phillips lives in California with interests that include commercial real estate, business ventures and volunteering with youth programs.

 We salute Shaun Jamal Phillips for his achievements both on and off of the football field!